SAP-samples/teched2025-DT266/README.md

 ## Overview of the Model and ABAP Code
 [^Top of page](#)

-> The scenario of these exercises is based on a RAP application using the [``ABAP Flight Reference Scenario``](https://github.com/SAP-samples/abap-platform-refscen-flight).
-For an overview of the available database tables, see [``ABAP Flight Reference Scenario Database Tables``](https://help.sap.com/docs/abap-cloud/abap-rap/abap-flight-reference-scenario).

 In our example we want to provide a list of Airline IDs = Carrier_Id(s) for which we get in the result list additional column fields calculated by customer extension.

 > [!Note]
 > **Runtime error for specific Airlines:**